pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - The big bison file is `gram.y`.
   - This defines the SQL grammar.
   - Here is a quote from it for the FOR PORTION OF clause.
-  - When bishop sees the symbols in the rule, it runs the C code below.
+  - When bison sees the symbols matching the rule, it runs the C code below.
 - You can see a call to makeNode.
   - Parsing contructs a big parse tree made of these nodes.
   - Nodes are what flow through the pipeline.